 How to Serve this healthy Pumpkin Pie

-- Whipped Cream
+- Whipped cream

-- Ice Cream
+- Ice cream

-- Vanilla Yogurt
+- Vanilla yogurt

-- Add Spiced Pecans
+- Spiced pecans

-- Sprinkle Extra cinnamon
+- Sprinkle extra cinnamon

-How to Store Paleo Pumpkin Pie
+How to Store this homemade Paleo Pumpkin Pie

 Once the pie has cooled completely, cover and store in the fridge for up to 5 days.
-But like is said, it is even better after refrigerating overnight.

-Tips for the Best Gluten Free Pumpkin Pie
+Tips for the Best Gluten-Free Pumpkin Pie

 1. Do Not Over Bake

-For best result, refrigerate for a few hours.
+For the best result, refrigerate for a few hours.
 We love it the most when it’s been refrigerated overnight.

-1. Do Not slice until it has cooled down
+2. Do Not slice until it has cooled down

 3. Adjust the Sweeteners to your taste